August Košutić

 August Košutić (5 August 1893 – 12 November 1964) was a Croatian politician and a prominent member of the Croatian Peasant Party (HSS).

 As a member of the HSS, Košutić traveled through Europe and United States to inform the world public about the Serb hegemonist policy of the Kingdom of Yugoslavia and the "Croatian issue".
 Because of his activity he was often arrested by the Yugoslav authorities, and in 1924 he was a victim of an assassination attempt.
-Briefly between the 1926 and 1927 he was a Minister of Construction where he made a great effort combating the corruption.
+Between 1926 and 1927 he was briefly the Minister of Construction where he made great efforts in combating corruption.

 During the World War II, in the Independent State of Croatia, he was most notable for his participation in the abortive Lorković-Vokić plot in 1944, a coup which had the goal of establishing a coalition government between the Ustaše and the HSS and align the Independent State of Croatia (NDH) with the Allies.
 After the war, he became politically inactive.

 Early life

 Košutić was born in Radoboj, near Krapina, in the Croatian region of Zagorje.
+His sister Sida later became a prominent writer.
 His father Stjepan was HSS commissioner for Krapina region and he often met with Antun and Stjepan Radić, leaders of the HSS, so young August had a chance to listen to their conversations.
 After graduating from the elementary school, August entered the Zagreb gymnasium, where he was an excellent student.
 Because of that, he was entrusted with school library.
 Soon, August learned to write a stenography, so he was invited to work for the Sabor (Croatian parliament), where he started a close relationship with Stjepan Radić, who was also his godfather at his chrism, when Radić gave him all of his published works.

 Young Košutić spent a lot of time in Radić's home to help him with writing and redaction of his articles, brochures and books.
 Košutić entered the Faculty of Law, University of Zagreb, but because of World War I, he stopped his study as he was invited to join the army.
 At the beginning of war he was an artillery officer, but later joined the air force school and he saw the end of the war as an air force officer.
 After the war, attended a technical school in Brno in Czechoslovakia, where he graduated and become an engineer, but where he also worked as an assistant.
 Soon, he returned to Croatia to work within the HSS, and in 1921 he married Radić's daughter Mira.